Content Moderation & RLHF Services for Safer AI

 Collection of information on the origin of the data (source, collection method, licenses, consent...)

-Description of the characteristics of the dataset: data type, size, size, formats, formats, languages, classes, balance, anonymization...
+Description of the characteristics of the dataset: data type, size, formats, formats, languages, classes, balance, anonymization...

 Identification of usage goals (training, testing, fine-tuning, etc.) and reporting potential biases or limitations